 Designing with Magnetics Powder Cores

-- Powder Core Calculations includes Winding Factor, Mean Length of Turn (MLT), DC Resistance (DCR), Wound Coil Dimensions, and Temperature Rise Calculations.
+- View the Powder Core Calculations page for a list of common calculations used by magnetics designers: Winding Factor, Mean Length of Turn (MLT), DC Resistance (DCR), Wound Coil Dimensions, and Temperature Rise.

-- Powder Core Loss Calculation provides a step-by-step method to calculate losses generated by powder cores under certain conditions.
+- View the Core Loss Calculation page for a step-by-step method to calculate losses generated by powder cores under certain conditions.

 Block Structures and Products for High Current Applications